blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 Your money should arrive in Revolut within a day.

-:fireworks: If you just wanted EURO's, you've finished the guide.
+:fireworks: If you just wanted `EUR`, you've finished the guide.
 Unless you want to send to your bank account, in which case, skip to [Send currency to a bank account](#7-send-currency-to-a-bank-account). :fireworks:

 ---

 ## 6. Exchange Euros to another currency

 In this section you will need:
-* Revolut account with some EUR
+* Revolut account with some `EUR`

-Lets exchange the EUR we have sent to Revolut to GBP (or the currency of your choice).
+Lets exchange the `EUR` we have sent to Revolut to `GBP` (or the currency of your choice).
 This is a simple process which Revolut was designed for.

 **Steps**:

-* First you will have to add your destination currency in Revolut, in the _top-left_ corner select the abacus icon, add an account and select GBP.
+* First you will have to add your destination currency in Revolut, in the _top-left_ corner select the abacus icon, add an account and select `GBP`.
-* On the home screen, select the EUR account in the top navigation tab, and hit the exchange spinner icon in the middle.
+* On the home screen, select the `EUR` account in the top navigation tab, and hit the exchange spinner icon in the middle.
-* Select the amount you wish to exchange and the destination currency GBP.
+* Select the amount you wish to exchange and the destination currency `GBP`.
-* Hit exchange!
+* Click `exchange`.

 :fireworks: Tada!
 You have exchanged from Bitcoin to the currency of your choice with low transaction fees, avoided the Coinbase beast, and without a bank account!
 If you already have the Revolut card, you can now spend this over the counter.
 To send to your personal or a friends bank account, continue to the next step. :fireworks: